Questions and Answers will be updated each Friday, or more frequently if necessary. Please check back.

 Q: Noticed the local needs for bilingual providers.
 Is that for all RFPs?

-A: Spanish and Navajo are the language local needs.
-Only specific RFPs will ask for a specific language.
+A: Local needs are specified by a "*" in the RFP such as language.
+Only specific RFPs will ask for a specific language(s).

 Q: Does the interpreter have to be in person?